angular-ui/ui-sortable/README.md

 </ul>
 ```

+When using event callbacks ([start](http://api.jqueryui.com/sortable/#event-start)/[update](http://api.jqueryui.com/sortable/#event-update)/[stop](http://api.jqueryui.com/sortable/#event-stop)...), avoid manipulating DOM elements (especially the one with the ng-repeat attached).
+The suggested pattern is to use callbacks for emmiting events and altering the scope (inside the 'Angular world').

 #### Canceling

 Inside the `update` callback, you can check the item that is dragged and cancel the sorting.